By Scott Stebner on January 4, 2015

 Watch the video.

 In the video, Randall briefly talks about hormones used in beef cattle.
-If you would like to find out more information regarding the safety of beef from unbiased sources, follow the below links for articles that have been created by the FDA, University of Georgia, and the University of Montana.
+If you would like to find out more information regarding the safety of beef from unbiased sources, check out this article created by the FDA and this one by the University of Georgia.

 Did you enjoy this story?
 Check these out!